EastonLee/eastonlee.github.io/_posts/2020-02-17-why-you-should-not-use-ceph-s3-for-online-services.md

 So I don't think Ceph S3 is a production-ready good choice when your services can't endure downtime.
 Go ahead if your Ceph is for offline services or your users are very nice to wait or you have a bunch of Ceph devs or you are CERN (the future of human relies on Ceph now, good luck human (luckily they mainly use RBD, CephFS not S3)).

+Update:

+Disable iptalbes in the Ceph cluster, this will save you some trouble.